Skip to main content

 People who graduate from Yale SOM are going to go become leaders.
 They’re going to lead people who lead people who lead people.
 Helping them understand how to manage better will produce a larger cumulative effect on how organizations perform than helping them become better individual contributors.
 If they can just make a tiny increment in how effectively the people they lead perform, and each of those people produces a tiny increment in the effect on all their subordinates, the leverage from that is massive.

-With a class on cost accounting, student don’t arrive believing, “I’ll be able to just go with my gut and figure out the right accounting system.”
+With a class on cost accounting, students don’t arrive believing, “I’ll be able to just go with my gut and figure out the right accounting system.”
 But in classes on leadership and managing the workforce, often students do think, “I kind of intuitively know what the right answer is,” even though, oftentimes, those gut instincts are just as wrong as they would be with accounting.

 So, to me, there’s great satisfaction in helping students understand, A, that organizational behavior is a lot more complicated than they may recognize, and B, there are frameworks and tools that help to navigate that complexity even if they’re not going to produce answers as precise as what comes out of the capital asset pricing model.